Trap Neuter Return (TNR)

 what is it?

-The ear tip is the international symbol that lets people know the cat has been altered, vaccinated and a valued member of the community.
+The ear tip is the international symbol that lets people know the cat has been altered, vaccinated and is a valued member of the community.

 TNR immediately stabilizes the size of a cat colony.
 Sterilizing 100 percent of the colony will result in a gradual decline of the population over time.
 In addition, the nuisance behavior often associated with feral cats is dramatically reduced.
 This includes the yowling and noise that comes with fighting and mating activity and the odor of unneutered males spraying to mark their territory.
 The cats tend to roam less and so become less of a visible presence, yet continue to provide natural rodent control, a valuable benefit in urban areas.
 Because there are hundreds of thousands of free-roaming cats, and because the vast majority cannot be homed, TNR is the best solution.